Skip to Content

 Major Donors Fundraiser Liv Adams shares highlights from a hands-on day at Glenlude, where pupils from St Mary's School explored native woodland, discovered wildlife habitats and learned practical conservation skills.finds table

-I joined Conservation Officer Ellie at Glenlude last week, welcoming a group 11-12-year-olds from St Mary's School in Melrose for a day of conservation work and hands-on learning.
+I recently joined Conservation Officer Ellie at Glenlude to welcome a group of P7s from St Mary's School in Melrose for a day of hands-on conservation and outdoor learning.
+We began the day with a guided walk through the site's young woodland, exploring the differences between plantation conifer forestry and native broadleaved woodland.

 skulls